LPP-ERM-KMS/TOMAS/DataAnalysis/README.md

 # PlotData

-A prototypical program able to view DAQ files and convert to measured quantities using the necessary calibrations.
+A prototypical program able to view DAQ files and it's corresponding quantities using the necessary calibrations.
+It's also able to convert LVM files in a folder to both CSV and mat formats.
 A quick demo is shown below:

 https://github.com/LPP-ERM-KMS/TOMAS/assets/66306556/711fd172-c898-4e78-98fb-bf01928a915f